RealA10N/FortniteToolSet/README.md

 #### What does it do?
 1. The script will download the current Fortnite item shop info from an api.
 2. It will run an algorithm to check how many featured and non-featured items there are in the shop (version 3+ only).
-3. The script will create icons of every item, and place them in order on a background image.
+3. The script will create icons for every item, and place them in order on a background image.
 4. If needed, more then one image will be created and saved (version 3+ only).

 #### Example
-- The script will download all the info from the api:<br />
+- The script will download all the info from the api:
 ![Fortnite Item Shop](https://i.imgur.com/Yt0YR4R.png)
-- It will then go to the [_assets folder_](/ItemsAssets) and import all the needed images:<br />
+- It will then go to the [_assets folder_](/ItemsAssets) and import all the needed images:
 ![Item shop assets image](https://i.imgur.com/f80DOoa.png)
-- Finally, the script will put all the items on the background image:<br />
+- Finally, the script will put all the items on the background image:
 ![Item shop assets image](https://i.imgur.com/nDCEHNE.png)

 ## "Featured" script